hypertrace/hypertrace-docs-website/src/pages/arch/index.md

 When we look into classic REST API calls for fetching trace data we can get all the information at ones or no information at all.
 REST API's do not provide us selectability or ability to limit the scope.
 GraphQL solves this problem.
 The query layer which involves this different services which work together is flexible and scalable.

 ### UI
-Hypertrace UI is based on custom framework written by hypertrace team which we call Hyperdash.
+Hypertrace UI is based on custom framework written by Hypertrace team which we call Hyperdash.
 Hypertrace UI uses Angular and is open source with some parts under source available licence.
 It's a beautiful UI with bunch of features and functionalities out of the box which will help you troubleshoot issues with your application and find performance issues.
 You can check out this [page](docs/UI.md) for more information about UI and features.

 <a href="https://github.com/hypertrace/hypertrace-docs-website/tree/master/src/pages/docs/arch/index.md">
 <button type="button">Edit</button></a>